 Now about that pink pitaya… finding pink dragon fruit in Canada (or at least in Ontario) has been mission impossible from day one — and I’ve looked everywhere! (or at least it feels like).
 So much white pitaya, and sometimes a yellow variety will crop up too (both of which I adore of course), but no pink pitaya to be found for the life of me.
-To this day I’ve yet to taste a fresh pink dragon fruit.
+To this day I’ve had a taste of fresh pink dragon fruit once — all the way over in Malaysia!

 Why does that matter?!
 I don’t know, but I’m a crazy fruity person and have a zeal for tasting all kinds of new things and this pink pitaya became an elusive unicorn I’ve been chasing with fervor…

-And so, while Ontario appears to have some bizarre pink dragon fruit prohibition going on ?
-I’ve opted for the next best thing — pink pitaya powder.
-And while I’m still waiting for the day my fingers are stained pink by a juicy fresh pitaya, getting powdered (dehydrated) pink pitaya comes with some interesting perks:
+And so, while Ontario appears to have some bizarre pink dragon fruit prohibition going on ¯\_(ツ)_/¯ I’ve opted for the next best thing — pink pitaya powder.
+And while I’m still waiting for the day my fingers are stained pink by a juicy fresh pitaya in my own kitchen, getting powdered (dehydrated) pink pitaya comes with some interesting perks:

-- I get to experience some manner of pink dragon fruit ???
+- I get to experience some manner of pink dragon fruit (hooray!)

 - It makes an absolutely gorgeous natural pink (from the gentlest of pinks to the deepest of fuchsias) food coloring